 Larry M. Games, received his PhD.
 In Biochemistry From Indiana University in 1975 and was a postdoctoral associate at MIT for two years.
 He retired from Procter & Gamble Co. in 2007 as Vice-President, Research and Development.
 During his career at Procter & Gamble he was responsible for their Global Technical External Relations organization, their Worldwide Human and Environmental Safety organization, and spent his last six years with the Company as head of the Pharmaceuticals R&D organization.
 He is past Chairman of the Industrial Health Council, past Chairman of the Alliance for Chemical Awareness, and past chairman of the Institute of Polyacrylate Absorbents.
 His wife, Diane Games, is a speech pathologist specializing in the treatment of stuttering and language disorders.
 Larry received an Award of Appreciation from the Ohio Speech, Language and Hearing Association for his work assisting Diane in her work to help children who stutter since his retirement from P&G. He has been active volunteer and supporter of NSA since 2007.

 Former Board of Directors Chairwoman & Co-Chair of Family Programs; current member of the NSA Advisory Board.
-Sheryl lives in Tampa, FL with her husband Gabe who stutters and two children; son Logan (11) and daughter Aspen (9).
+Sheryl lives in Tampa, FL with her husband Gabe who stutters and two children; son Logan (15) and daughter Aspen (13).
 Logan has stuttered since age 3.
 Sheryl founded and has hosted many of the NSA Family Radio shows and has participated in several Tampa Youth Days, King’s Speech panel discussions and TV interviews about stuttering.
 In 2011, Sheryl and her family established the Seckel-West Fluency Scholarship at University of South Florida to provide funds for graduate students focused on stuttering so that more people will be trained to research, study and provide effective therapies for stuttering.
 Professionally, Sheryl is an attorney and the founding partner of Hunter Business Law in Tampa, FL.
-A 1995 graduate of Georgetown Law Center and a 1991 graduate of George Washington University, B.A., Magna Cum Laude, Sheryl has practiced law for 19 years.
-She has served on several non-profit board positions over the years and is honored to continue serving the NSA as a member of the Board of Directors and the Advisory Board.
+A 1995 graduate of Georgetown Law Center and a 1991 graduate of George Washington University, B.A., Magna Cum Laude, Sheryl has practiced law for 22 years.
+She has served on several non-profit board positions over the years and is honored to continue serving the NSA as a member of the Advisory Board.

 Gerald A. Maguire, MD, is Professor and Chair of Psychiatry and Neuroscience and the Director of the Kirkup Center for the Medical Treatment of Stuttering at the University of California, Riverside School of Medicine.
 Dr. Maguire earned his medical degree from St. Louis University School of Medicine in 1991.
 He carried out his residency in Psychiatry at UC Irvine from 1991 to 1995, where he was Chief Resident his final year.